briankeithn/narrative-maps/README.md

 - The connection explanation and event comparison functions use [SHAP](https://github.com/slundberg/shap) to generate explanations.
 This approach was adapted from [this implementation of text similarity explainable metrics](https://github.com/yg211/explainable-metrics).

 ## Requirements
 Here is the list of requirements for the project.
 Please note that everything has been implemented using Python 3.8.
+You may also need to install some NLTK packages (punkt and wordnet).
 ```
 dash==2.6.0
 dash_bootstrap_components==1.0.0b3